fluxninja/aperture/docs/content/concepts/integrations/flow-control/flux-meter.md

 following labels:

 1. `flux_meter_name`: Name of the Flux Meter metric
-2. `decision_type`: Flow Control decision from Agent
+2. `decision_type`: Flow control decision from Agent
 <!-- TODO tgill: update once we start following OTEL semantic convention on metric labels -->
-3. `status_code`: HTTP status code of the Flow.
+3. `status_code`: HTTP status code of the flow.
 Relevant only for Traffic based Control Points.
-4. `flow_status`: Protocol independent status for the Flow.
+4. `flow_status`: Protocol independent status for the flow.
 5. Other common labels available at all Agent such as `instance`.

 Query to get average duration (assuming default Flux Meter metric):